Leave of absence request form: This form documents the employee’s request for FML and notifies the University that leave is needed.

 Notice of Employee Eligibility and Rights and Responsibilities (1st letter): This letter notifies an employee whether he or she is eligible for FML and also explains the employee’s rights and responsibilities when taking such leave.

 - Whose responsibility?
 The University will provide this letter to the employee at the home address on record.
+The University will include with this letter the Certification of Health Care Provider.

 Certification of Health Care Provider: This form documents the serious health condition of the employee or family member to determine whether FML is warranted.